 If you prefer a life of minimal paperwork, then this Statement Of Work with a pricing overview might chime with you.

-It can be customised in just a few seconds, and you can either download a pdf for free, or try out the online editor free for 14 days.
+It can be customized in just a few seconds, and you can either download a pdf for free or try out the online editor free for 14 days.

 You can either choose to edit and send it online, or you can download a copy as a pdf, word doc or HTML file.

 What’s more, this contract has been developed for wedding photographers by wedding photographers over the last 6 years.
 It’s now on its fourth release, and if you spot any areas that you think are missing, you can even create your own branch for version number 5.

 After feeling frustrated at the lack of wedding photography contract templates that are simple enough for clients to understand, Australian wedding photographer Daniel Cheung decided to create his own.

 The result is this ultra user-friendly wedding photography contract template which is, in his terms: simple, fair and free to use.